 The Company has had recurring net losses and continues to experience negative cash flows from operations.
-If these losses continue, management does not believe the Company has sufficient resources to fund its normal operations over the next 12 months.
-The Company may need to raise capital.
-Additional financing may not be available on terms favorable to the Company, or at all.
-If these funds are not available, the Company may not be able to execute its business plan or take advantage of business opportunities.
-The ability of the Company to obtain such additional financing and to achieve its operating goals is uncertain.
-In the event that the Company does not obtain additional capital or is not able to increase cash flow through the increase of sales, there is substantial doubt as to its ability to continue as a going concern.
+To conserve cash and manage liquidity, the Company has implemented cost cutting initiatives.
+However, management believes that the Company may not have sufficient resources to fund its normal operations over the next 12 months unless gross profit improves significantly, the Company increases its line of credit, or the Company raises capital.
+The Company has received an offer letter for an increased line of credit of up to \$1.75 million and the offering bank is doing due diligence, but there is no guarantee that this line of credit will be established.
+Additional capital may not be available on terms favorable to the Company, or at all.
+If these funds are not available, the Company may not be able to execute its business plan or to take advantage of business opportunities.
+The ability of the Company to achieve its operating goals is uncertain.
+In the event that the Company does not increase gross profit, increase its line of credit, or obtain additional capital, there is substantial doubt as to its ability to continue as a going concern.
 The accompanying financial statements do not include any adjustments that might result from the outcome of this uncertainty.